z-prize/prize-mobile-msm/README.md

 **highly recommended** that teams send a version of the submission to the judging team at least 3 days in advance of the deadline so there is time to inform the team of any constraints that are not met (e.g. that the application does not build with the given instructions).
-After the deadline, absolutely no modification can be made that could reasonable effect the benchmarked performance.
-Any alterations to auxiliary constraints (e.g. licensing) will only be allowed if it does not effect the fairness of the competition, at the discretion of the judging team.
+After the deadline, absolutely no modification can be made that could reasonably affect the benchmarked performance.
+Any alterations to auxiliary constraints (e.g. licensing) will only be allowed if it does not affect the fairness of the competition, at the discretion of the judging team.

 For the submission, please send an email to the judging team with the source code, build instructions,